 Flood maps can help you identify these marketing and selling opportunities.

-For tips, talking points, and resources on marketing and selling opportunities associated with flood risk map changes, visit Map Change: Keep Your Clients Up to Date.
+For tips, talking points, and resources on marketing and selling opportunities associated with flood risk map changes, visit Map Update: Keep Your Clients Up to Date.

 Making insurance decisions is an important step in buying a home.
-That’s why agents are encouraged to work closely with real estate agents, financial advisor, and local lenders to gain new clients referrals.
+That’s why agents are encouraged to work closely with real estate agents, financial advisor, and local lenders to gain new clients.

 By making yourself available to answer questions, you will become a “go-to” resource for local real estate and lending professionals.